Withdrawal

 Some examples of requests that CAN be considered:Requests for the following reasons CANNOT be considered

-• Documented major medical issues experienced by the student or immediate family member more than 12 months from when the appeal is being made.*
+• Documented major medical issues experienced by the student or immediate family member during summer terms only.
+(See Step One regarding requests for fall and spring semesters.)

 • Documented involuntary call to active military duty